Thursday, September 4, 2008

 If you entered the command correctly, it will respond with “1 file(s) copied.”

 Note: When typing in these long command line commands it’s very likely you’ll have a typo.
 Expect them and you won’t be disappointed.
 Common problems are missing spaces or missing quotes.
 In the previous command, there is a space between Program and Files, and between Windows and AIK.
-Quotes are used to identify the entire path.
+Quotes are used to identify the entire path. - Install the Package Manager with the following commands.
+This will allow you to modify Windows image (.wim) files from your bootable disk.

 The XCopy command should be entered on one line.